eformsignen/eformsignen.github.io/help/chapter6.rst

    File size: up to 9MB

-1. Drag and drop the file that you want to create as a template, or click the **Select a file** button to select the file from your computer and upload it.
+1. Drag and drop the file that you want to create as a template, or click the **Select a file** button to select a file from your computer and upload it.

    .. figure:: resources/managetemplate-upload-en.png
       :alt: Manage Templates > Uploading a File (1)